evaristoc/Examples/big-data/README.md

 2) Similarity functions

 (The data and the code are currently under revision to make them less customised to my personal needs)

+For information about this code please contact me at varikviatyahoodotcom